 “The Intouchables” is a French dramedy film directed by Olivier Nakache and Eric Toledano.

 Philippe is a very wealthy quadriplegic, who hires an unqualified, uninterested and on the benefit, Driss, to be his caregiver.
 Philippe and Driss form a relationship based on humor, excitement and adventure.
-Philippe states that he wants no pity from people, and that is Driss’s mentality, “don’t be lazy, throw some back.” he said as they threw snowballs.
-Through out the film Driss pushes the boundaries of social class and discrimination.
-He looks for a laugh in Philippe and in all others that he meets, making this film the comedy-drama that viewers will watch again and again.
+Philippe states that he wants no pity from people, and that is Driss’s mentality, “don’t be lazy, you have to throw some back.” he said as they played in the snow.
+Through out the film Driss pushes the boundaries of social classes and the discrimination that lies there.
+He looks for the laugh in Philippe and in all others that he meets, making this film the comedy-drama that viewers will watch again and again.

-I really enjoyed the Intouchables through the humour that Driss used.
+I really enjoyed watching the Intouchables through the humour that Driss used.
 His personality is one to break the tension, in this case, when people take pity on Philippe’s condition.
-Driss would quite often make jokes at the expense of his disability; like don’t be lazy, you’re too slow,
+Driss would quite often make jokes at the expense of his disability; like don’t be lazy, you’re too slow, etc… This is the main theme in the movie as it is also about breaking the social barriers too.
+Driss being “Black” and from the street compared to, rich and wealthy hotel owner Phillppe.

 “The Man Who Planted Trees” is a French novel written by the author Jean Giono.
-It’s a story about a man on a hike through the hills of “an old region where the Alps penetrete into the Provence,” where he stubled apon a man who spent his days planting trees.
+It’s a story about a man on a hike through the hills of “an old region where the Alps penetrate into the Provence,” where he stumbled upon a man who spent his days planting trees.
 He sorts out one hundred good acorns every day, and plants them while walking his sheep.
+Slowly through years, the land changes.
+People and animals return, life is brought back to the area.

 Khaled Hosseini’s novel, “The Kite Runner”, is a 2003 international bestseller, portraying a story of guilt to redemption.
 This essay will be focusing on three of the many language features that the author uses in his novel; such as narrative P.O.V. (point of view), foreshadowing, and symbolism.
 Hosseini guides our imagination again with the usage of the Farsi language and cultural references.